ftCommunity/tx-pi/README.md

-# TX-PI - A Raspberry PI setup for fischertechnik
+# TX-Pi - A Raspberry Pi setup for fischertechnik

 This repository contains the basic requirements to make a Raspberry Pi hardware and software compatible with the [community firmware